 UIL launches study on literacy in the Sahel region

-In partnership with the French Development Agency (AFD), the UNESCO Institute for Lifelong Learning (UIL) is launching a study on illiteracy and literacy strategies in the G5 Sahel countries (Burkina Faso, Mali, Mauritania, Niger and Senegal) and some neighbouring states (Benin, Côte d'Ivoire, Guinea and Togo).
+In partnership with the French Development Agency (AFD), the UNESCO Institute for Lifelong Learning (UIL) is launching a study on illiteracy and literacy strategies in the G5 Sahel countries (Burkina Faso, Mali, Mauritania, Niger and Chad) and some neighbouring states (Benin, Côte d'Ivoire, Guinea and Togo).
 The analysis focuses in particular on young people, especially young women, who continue to constitute a particularly disadvantaged population segment in the Sahelian zone.
 The efforts undertaken by these countries to remedy this situation correspond to target 4.6 of the Sustainable Development Goals (SDGs) and also fall within the framework of the African Union Agenda 2063: ‘leave no one behind’.

 This study will benefit from UIL’s rich experience in the field of literacy and its extensive international work on the issue.
 It will include new research on the profile of the audiences concerned, especially nomadic populations, and their needs.
 In addition, the analysis will specifically address cross-border areas, including conflict zones.

 The literacy rate of young people (15–24 years) in the Sahel region is only 56.95 per cent compared to an average of 76.58 per cent for sub-Saharan Africa and 91.67 per cent worldwide.
 Girls’ access to education is limited, resulting in a literacy rate for women as a whole that is significantly lower than that of men: 32.5% compared to 51% (UIS, UNESCO).